NEVADA

 (1866 - 1867), near Dyer

-A temporary post that was intermittently occupied to protect settlers from Indian attacks.
+A temporary post that was intermittently occupied to protect settlers and miners from Indian attacks.
 Also known as Camp in Fish Lake Valley.
 Located just west or northwest of town along the state border.

 Camp (near) Aurora